aws-amplify/docs/ios/storage.md

 ### Storage Access

-The CLI configures three different access levels on the storage bucket; public, protected and private.
+The CLI configures three different access levels on the storage bucket: public, protected and private.
+When you run `amplify add storage`, the CLI will configure appropriate IAM policies on the bucket using a Cognito Identity Pool Role.
+If you had previously enabled user sign-in by running `amplify add auth` in your project, the policies will be connected to an `Authenticated Role` of the Identity Pool which has scoped permission to the objects in the bucket for each user identity.
+If you haven't configured user sign-in, then an `Unauthenticated Role` will be assigned for each unique user/device combination, which still has scoped permissions to just their objects.

-- Files with public access level can be accessed by all users who are using your app.
-In S3, they are stored under the ``public/`` path in your S3 bucket.
+* Public: Accessable by all users of your app.
+Files are stored under the `public/` path in your S3 bucket.

-- Files with protected access level are readable by all users but writable only by the creating user.
-In S3, they are stored under ``protected/{user_identity_id}/`` where the ``user_identity_id`` corresponds to a unique Amazon Cognito Identity ID for that user.
+* Protected: Readable by all users, but writable only by the creating user.
+Files are stored under `protected/{user_identity_id}/` where the `user_identity_id` corresponds to the unique Amazon Cognito Identity ID for that user.

-- Files with private access level are only accessible for specific authenticated users only.
-In S3, they are stored under ``private/{user_identity_id}/`` where the ``user_identity_id`` corresponds to a unique Amazon Cognito Identity ID for that user.
+* Private: Only accessible for the individual user.
+Files are stored under `private/{user_identity_id}/` where the `user_identity_id` corresponds to the unique Amazon Cognito Identity ID for that user.

 ### Set Up Your Backend